Equities, oil rally in anticipation of more U.S. stimulus spending

-NEW YORK (Reuters) - Global equity benchmarks jumped and safe havens such as the dollar and U.S. Treasury bonds dipped on Tuesday as Janet Yellen used her Treasury secretary confirmation hearing to bolster the case for additional fiscal stimulus.
+NEW YORK (Reuters) - Global equity benchmarks jumped and safe-haven currencies such as the U.S. dollar dipped on Tuesday as Janet Yellen used a confirmation hearing on her appointment as Treasury secretary to bolster the case for additional fiscal stimulus.

 The move would aim to mend the economic damage inflicted by the coronavirus pandemic on the world’s largest economy.